 2. A Handful of Nuts

 You’d be nuts not to have nuts in the pantry!
-Nuts have been shown to reduce risk of heart disease, diabetes, some cancers, and improve our brain juices.
+Nuts have been shown to reduce the risk of heart disease, diabetes, some cancers, and improve our brain juices.
 It’s a myth that nuts are fattening.
 Even though they’re high in calories, people who eat nuts tend to be skinnier than those who don’t.
-This is because nuts help suppress appetite and their calories aren’t as efficiently absorbed because some is trapped in the fibre.
+This is because nuts help suppresses appetite and their calories aren’t as efficiently absorbed because some are trapped in the fibre.
 Katie from Civilized Health agreed that nuts are the go-to choice for office snack, offering an alternative to the guilty biscuit feeling

 3. One Thumb-Size Portion of Cheese